Bernardo-MG/development-docs/general/code_style.md

 # Code style

-Code style decisions are meant to make the code easier to understand.
-This is achieved following the most popular standards as close as possible.
+Following a code style decisions makes the code easier to understand, and easier to maintain.
+It is recommended following the most popular standards as close as possible, this way the style will be accessible to as many people as possible.

 ## References